Xbloro/xbloro.github.io/_posts/2020-11-21-DIY-WriteBlocker.md

 No it's time to image :

 I first used the GUI described before but it was crashing a soon as i plugged an USB key.

-So i tried FTK imager.
+I tried then FTK imager.
 But it wasn't build for ARM so it didn't work either...

 We have 2 solution here :